space-wizards/website-content/content/post/22-11-30-progress-report-38.md

 ### Kettle Station
 *Contributed by Cheackraze*

 Kettle Station is now in service as the latest mid-high population map.
+It's also the only station with a new, unique Zookeeper job.

 {{< imgw "/images/post/pr_38/kettle" >}}